mastaal/ansible-role-bagserv/README.md

 ------------

 This role is written and tested for Ubuntu (version 22.04 LTS).

+**You will need a good internet connection and enough available space to run this role!**
 The fully uncompressed BAG XML dump is about 83GB in size; the compressed zip as provided by the Kadaster is about 3GB in size.
-The generated sqlite3 database is about 11GB, so in order to run this role, be sure your target has enough available space.
+The generated sqlite3 database is about 11GB uncompressed, and about 3.5GB when using ZFS with zstd compression.
+So in order to run this role, be sure your target has enough available space.
 I recommend using a filesystem that allows for transparent compression, such as ZFS or btrfs.

 Role Variables
 --------------